cloudControl/documentation/Platform documentation.md

 $ cctrlapp APP_NAME/DEP_NAME deploy
 ~~~

 To deploy a specific version append your version control systems identifier (a hash for Git or an integer for Bazaar).
-If not specified deploy defaults to the latest image available (the one build during the last push).
+If not specified deploy defaults to the latest image available (the one built during the last push).

-Every time a new version is deployed, the latest/specified image is downloaded to as many of the platform's nodes as required by the --min setting (refer to the [scaling section](#scaling) for details) and started according to the buildpack default or the [Procfile](#procfile).
+Every time a new version is deployed, the latest or the specified image is downloaded to as many of the platform's nodes as required by the --min setting (refer to the [scaling section](#scaling) for details) and started according to the buildpack's default or the [Procfile](#procfile).
 After the new containers are up and running the loadbalancing tier stops sending requests to the old containers and instead sends them to the new version.
-A log message in the [deploy log](#deploy-log) marks when this process has finished.
+A log message in the [deploy log](#deploy-log) informs when this process has finished.

-This means, all data that has been written during runtime of the old version into the old container's file system will be lost.
-This is very handy for template caches and the like, because it ensures templates are always the latest version but prevents storage of user uploads.
+**Important:** All data that has been written during runtime of the old version into the old container's file system will be lost.
+This is very handy for code, templates, css, images, javascript files and the like, because it ensures they are always the latest version after each deploy, but prevents use of the filesystem for storage of user uploads.

 ## Non Persistent Filesystem